Information

 General remarks

-Note: for farming conditions, the age class “Fry” refers to fry and juveniles, and the age class “Juveniles” refers to juveniles and fry, as the literature does not always specify.
+Note: for farming conditions, the age class “FRY” refers also to JUVENILES, and the age class “JUVENILES” refers also to FRY, as the literature does not always specify.

 1 Home range